Wind-WindKids/winding/samples/sophieandwind/sun.md

 cafe_table_patch: spread, landscape-oriented
 --
 @left: page, text
-They’d requisitioned one of the café tables and a few chairs as an improvised workshop.

 One of the kids had a Swiss Army knife, they’d peeled a sticky label from the bottle, trimmed it into an oval patch, and pressed it over the tear.

+Not perfect.
+But it would have to do.

+Just in time, her phone buzzed—
+Wind was coming down the street.

 @right: page, image
-Children gathered around the café table, Sophie leaning over the kite, carefully pressing the patch in place.
+Kids gathered around the café table, Sophie leaning over the kite, carefully pressing the patch in place.

---
-kite_flies: page, portrait-oriented, image
---
-@image:
-The patched dragon kite soaring high above the park, tail flickering in the wind.
-The children below run laughing, Sophie watching with a smile.

 --
 wind_returns: page, text, centered